-Mona Therrien-Genest, DCN,RD, LD Internship Program Director University of Maine 120 Hitchner Hall Orono, ME 04469-5735 Phone: (207) 581-3130
+Mona Therrien, DCN, RD, LD Internship Program Director University of Maine 120 Hitchner Hall Orono, ME 04469-5735 Phone: (207) 581-3130 Mona.therrien@maine.edu

-Mona.therrien@maine

-Internship Program Mission
+Internship Program Mission:

 The mission of the Internship Program at UMaine is to prepare graduates for entry-level positions as Registered Dietitian Nutritionists by providing opportunities to apply knowledge, develop skills, attain the competencies and demonstrate professionalism.
 To this end, the Program provides the didactic and supervised practice components for graduates to earn a Master of Science (or PhD) degree and to be able to pass the CDR credentialing exam.
-The Program serves the state's need as the only accredited instate program preparing graduates for CDR credentialing.
+The Program serves the state's need in preparing graduates for CDR credentialing.